 Are There Any Situations To Which MCO Will Not Respond?

-Yes, for the safety of team members and the public, we are unable to respond to situations in which the client is impaired by drugs/alcohol, client requires medical rescue, or in situations involving firearms.
+Yes, for the safety of team members and the public, we are unable to respond to situations in which the client requires medical rescue, or in situations involving firearms.
 Mobile Crisis Outreach is available to anyone within a 60 minute radius of Cedar Rapids, Iowa City, and Dubuque.
 The 24-hour Foundation 2 crisis hotline is available to anyone, in any situation.
 Call 1-855-800-1239 to learn more.